apache/nuttx/boards/arm/samv7/same70-xplained/README.txt

 SPI Slave
 =========

-  An interrutp driven SPI slave driver as added on 2015-08-09 but has not been verified as of this writing.
+  An interrupt driven SPI slave driver as added on 2015-08-09 but has not been verified as of this writing.
 See discussion in include/nuttx/spi/slave.h and below.